ljw1004/vbspec/vb/expressions.md

 A member `M` is considered *equally specific* as `N`, given an argument-list `A`, if their signatures are the same or if each parameter type in `M` is the same as the corresponding parameter type in `N`.

-> __Annotation__
-> Two members can end up in a method group with the same signature due to extension methods.
+__Note.__ Two members can end up in a method group with the same signature due to extension methods.
 Two members can also be equally specific but not have the same signature due to type parameters or paramarray expansion.

 A member `M` is considered *more specific* than `N` if their signatures are different and at least one parameter type in `M` is more specific than a parameter type in `N`, and no parameter type in `N` is more specific than a parameter type in `M`.
 Given a pair of parameters `Mj` and `Nj` that matches an argument `Aj`, the type of `Mj` is considered *more specific* than the type of `Nj` if one of the following conditions is true:

 1. There exists a widening conversion from the type of `Mj` to the type `Nj`, or

-    > __Annotation__
-    > Because parameters types are being compared without regard to the actual argument in this case, the widening conversion from constant expressions to a numeric type the value fits into is not considered in this case.
+    (__Note.__ Because parameters types are being compared without regard to the actual argument in this case, the widening conversion from constant expressions to a numeric type the value fits into is not considered in this case.)

 2.  `Aj` is the literal `0`, `Mj` is a numeric type and `Nj` is an enumerated type, or

-    > __Annotation__
-    > This rule is necessary because the literal `0` widens to any enumerated type.
+    (__Note.__ This rule is necessary because the literal `0` widens to any enumerated type.
 Since an enumerated type widens to its underlying type, this means that overload resolution on `0` will, by default, prefer enumerated types over numeric types.
-We received a lot of feedback that this behavior was counterintuitive.
+We received a lot of feedback that this behavior was counterintuitive.)

 3.  `Mj` and `Nj` are both numeric types, and `Mj` comes earlier than `Nj` in the list `Byte`, `SByte`, `Short`, `UShort`, `Integer`, `UInteger`, `Long`, `ULong`, `Decimal`, `Single`, `Double`

-    > __Annotation__
-    > The rule about the numeric types is useful because the signed and unsigned numeric types of a particular size only have narrowing conversions between them.
+    (__Note.__ The rule about the numeric types is useful because the signed and unsigned numeric types of a particular size only have narrowing conversions between them.
 The above rule breaks the tie between the two types in favor of the more "natural" numeric type.
-This is particularly important when doing overload resolution on a type that widens to both the signed and unsigned numeric types of a particular size (for example, a numeric literal that fits into both).
+This is particularly important when doing overload resolution on a type that widens to both the signed and unsigned numeric types of a particular size, for example, a numeric literal that fits into both.)

 4.  `Mj` and `Nj` are delegate function types and the return type of `Mj` is more specific than the return type of `Nj` If `Aj` is classified as a lambda method, and `Mj` or `Nj` is `System.Linq.Expressions.Expression(Of T)`, then the type argument of the type (assuming it is a delegate type) is substituted for the type being compared.

 5.  `Mj` is identical to the type of `Aj`, and `Nj` is not.

-    > __Annotation__
-    > It is interesting to note that the previous rule differs slightly from C#, in that C# requires that the delegate function types have identical parameter lists before comparing return types, while Visual Basic does not.
+    (__Note.__ It is interesting to note that the previous rule differs slightly from C#, in that C# requires that the delegate function types have identical parameter lists before comparing return types, while Visual Basic does not.)

 #### Genericity